-In the context of residential lease agreements, the implied warranty of habitability requires that a landlord uphold certain minimum standards that make a property suitable to be lived in.
+In the context of residential lease agreements, the implied warranty of habitability requires that a landlord uphold certain minimum standards that make a property suitable in which to be lived.
 The specific elements vary by jurisdiction, but, generally, courts have held the implied warranty of habitability to cover essential services like running water and safety hazards such as fire-code violations.

 While cases of constructive eviction tend to be rare, it is important for tenants to keep in mind that under the law landlords are required to maintain a minimum standard of habitability at residential properties.
 If you have questions about whether or not a condition in your home might violate the implied warranty of habitability, contact the JFK University Housing Advocacy Clinic or another local non-profit tenant-advocacy organization.

 One of the most frequently contested aspects of residential tenancies is the security deposit, specifically, the return thereof.
 Under California law, landlords must abide by a strict timeline in returning a tenant’s security deposit, and, should they desire to deduct money from the deposit, they must abide by strict notice requirements.

 - May NOT demand a security deposit of more than two months rent for unfurnished properties or three months rent for furnished properties

 - MUST, at the request of the tenant, perform an inspection of the property prior to move out in order to identify deficiencies and provide the tenant an opportunity to fix them